GianC0/Face_Recognition/README.md

 # Face Recognition

-> The software was developed as an assignment for my class in Machine Learning at INSA Lyon.
+> The software was developed as an assignment for our class in Machine Learning at INSA Lyon.
+We train CNN network in order to recognize

 ## Description and Usage